waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 $$
 p(w_1,...,w_n|c) \propto \prod_{i=1}^n p(w_i|c, w_{<i})
 $$
-This will not enable us to reuse the $p(w\vert c)$ expression we derived before, breaking the equality in Equation (1).
+This will not enable us to reuse the $p(w\vert c)$ expression that we derived, breaking the equality in Equation (1).

-Assumption (3) seems least objectionable, but people might hope that discourse or meaning of sentence is  a mixture of Gaussian (multimodal), then the prior of $c$ cannot be zero-centered.
-This will also have ripple effect of finding out the expectation of $p(c \vert w)$.
+Assumption (3) seems least objectionable, but people might hope that discourse or meaning vector of a sentence is a mixture of Gaussian (multimodal).
+This will also have a ripple effect on how we can analytically solve for the expectation of $p(c \vert w)$.

 So what does Theorem 1 really provide for us?
-Well, it obviously directly leads to Theorem 2, word embeddings under these assumptions are additive combination of senses.
+Well, it obviously leads to Theorem 2, word embeddings under these assumptions are additive combination of senses.
 Also, learning matrix $A$ can find a semantic meaning for $u$, the averaged context vectors.
 Arora et al. described an algorithm that is referenced from Reisinger and Mooney (2010)[^7]: compute $c\_1, ..., c\_m$, for a word $w$ appears in $m$ contexts.
 Cluster these vectors and average them.
-The cluster center originally are not near meaningful words that suggest the sense this cluster tries to represent, but by applying $A​$ to the cluster center, we obtain meaningful nearest words again:
+The cluster center originally are not near meaningful words that suggest the sense this cluster tries to represent, but by applying $A$ to the cluster center, we obtain meaningful nearest words again:

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/discourse-table1.png?raw=true" style="width:50%"> <br> <b>Figure 4</b> </p>

-A few differences between $c$ and what we normally refer as sentence embedding:

-1. $c$ is better viewed as a SIF-averaged fixed-window span of words, but this is not a problem due to large window size (20 words).
-2. The equality is in expectation, so $A​$ can only be applied to averaged of multiple context vectors $c​$.

-### How about Sentence Embedding Training Objectives?
+### What about Sentence Embedding Training Objectives?

-Well, we want the theory to have suggestive power for applications.
+In many cases, we want the theory to have suggestive power for applications.
 Many sentence embedding models have been proposed and many of them have different objectives: InferSent, DisSent[^8] trained on a specific semantic task (predicting inference or discourse relation); OpenAI GPT[^9] and ELMo[^10] trains with language modeling; BERT[^11] trains with word cloze task (using context to predict center word).

 From a very high-level view, Theorem 1 seems to be proposing a relationship between averaged context and a word that appeared in those contexts: **a word can be "recovered" through applying a linear transformation to the averaged context vectors that contains this word**.
 This is very different from the language-modeling objective:
 $$